AngieKay/Chicago-Crashes/README.md

 # Data Analysis & Methodology

 ## Data

 The Chicago Data Portal provides datasets containing details of car crashes from 2013-present.

 We use two of these datasets:

-crashes contains details of each crash incident people contains details of each individual involved in each crash incident [crashes]
+[Crashes](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if) contains details of each crash incident

+[People](https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d) contains details of each individual involved in each crash incident

 ## Selecting a target for prediction:
 ## EDA